 Endoscopes are small "telescopes" that are used to have a look at the internal organs of an animal.
 Just as a veterinarian does a thorough physical examination of the outside of the body, the endoscope allows a veterinarian to do the same sort of examination of the bird's internal organs to assess their health.
 This is extremely helpful to determine an underlying cause for many illnesses that elude detection through bloodwork and other routine diagnostic labwork.

-We offer veterinary, boarding, and grooming (beak, wing, and nail trims) services for most birds, especially large birds such as parrots, macaws and cockatoos.
+We offer full veterinary, boarding (AZ locations only), and grooming (beak, wing, and nail trims) services for pet birds.
 Veterinary services include thorough examinations specific for avian patients.
 We provide diet and nutritional counseling specific to your pet.
 Testing of blood, feces, and other samples can be performed to look for diseases and other causes of illness.
 We can perform many tests on patients as small as parakeets.
 We can perform endoscopy to look inside birds to look for certain problems that do not show up on X-rays, ultrasound, or other testing.
 If your bet needs surgery, we have special tools and equipment specific for avian patients.
 We have deslorelin implants available to manage chronic egg laying and other reproductive problems.
 We have climate controlled incubators with oxygen for critically ill patients.

 Below are resources we've gathered that relate to birds and bird ownership.
 Drill down into specific breeds for more detailed information.